Brumadinho dam disaster: Reactions

-The President of Brazil, Jair Bolsonaro, sent three ministers to follow the rescue efforts.
+President of Brazil Jair Bolsonaro sent three ministers to follow the rescue efforts.
 The Governor of Minas Gerais, Romeu Zema, announced the formation of a task force to rescue the victims.

-The Israeli government sent a 130 strong group including specialist engineers, doctors, search and rescue teams, firefighters and naval divers to Brumadinho to aid Brazilian specialists in finding possible survivors.
+The Israeli government sent a team of 130 specialist engineers, doctors, search and rescue personnel, firefighters and naval divers to Brumadinho to aid Brazilian specialists in finding possible survivors.

-On January 29, Brazilian authorities issued arrest warrants for five employees believed to be connected with the dam collapse, leading to two senior managers of the mine and another Vale employee being arrested, alongside two engineers from the German company TÜV Süd who had been contracted to inspect the dam.
+On 29 January, Brazilian authorities issued arrest warrants for five employees of the mine.
+Two senior managers of the mine and a Vale employee were arrested, alongside two engineers from the German company TÜV Süd, who had been contracted to inspect the dam.

 The local mining union's treasurer called the disaster "premeditated" as there were continuous and long-standing complaints and warnings about the structural integrity of the dam.
-Vale denied these charges and stated the mine was up-to-date with the latest standards.
+Vale denied these charges and stated that the mine was up to date with the latest standards.